-Latest amendment during ELPA GM through the members voting, 31.
-March 2011 in Berlin, Germany.
+Latest amendment during ELPA GM through the members voting, 10.
+April 2014 in London, England.

 The association is an international, non-profit association called the European Liver Patients Association (an association for hepatitis and other liver diseases), in abbreviated form ELPA.
 The association is a non-profit association governed in Belgium by the law of 27th June 1921 relating to non-profit associations, international non-profit associations and foundations, as modified notably by the law of 2nd May 2002.
 It will be governed by articles 46-58 of this law (titre III) relating to international non-profit associations.